1986 United Kingdom local elections

-Local elections were held in the United Kingdom in 1986.
+The 1986 United Kingdom local elections were held on Thursday 8 May 1986.
 There was a 3% reduction in the number of councillors, owing to the abolition of the Greater London Council and the Metropolitan County Councils.

 The national projected share of the vote was Labour 37%, Conservative 34%, Liberal-SDP Alliance 26%.
 The Conservatives lost 975 seats, Labour gained 13 seats and the Liberal-SDP Alliance gained 338 seats.